ibm-watson-iot/iot-java/README.md

 - The [Gateway Management section](https://console.ng.bluemix.net/docs/services/IoT/gateways/libraries/java_cli_managed_gw.html) contains information on how to connect the gateway as Managed Gateway to IBM Watson IoT Platform and manage the attached devices.
 - The [Application section](https://console.ng.bluemix.net/docs/services/IoT/applications/libraries/java.html) details how applications can use the Java ibmiotf Client Library to interact with devices.
 - The [API section](docs/java_cli_for_api.rst)  contains information on how applications can use the Java ibmiotf Client Library to interact with the organization in the Watson IoT Platform through REST APIs
+- The [Data management section]()contains information on how applications can use the Java ibmiotf Client Library to interact with the organization in the Watson IoT Platform Data management APIs

 The Java Client Library requires either of the following versions of Java: